 We’re excited to announce that Johan Renck will be directing the first 2 episodes of Legendary’s Dune: The Sisterhood series.
 From showrunner Diane Ademu-John the series will stream on @hbomax. pic.twitter.com/29SZP4GJcx— Legendary (@Legendary) April 27, 2022

-As mentioned, Diane Ademu-John will serve as writer, showrunner, and executive producer.
-To date, Ademu-John has worked as a writer and producer on shows like The Haunting of Bly Manor, Empire, The Originals, and Crossing Jordan.
-Meanwhile, the release shares that director Renck has “won two Emmys as director and an executive producer for the HBO limited series Chernobyl, the highest-rated TV show ever on IMDb, which earned a total of 19 Emmy Award nominations and 10 Emmy wins.”
+As mentioned, Alison Schapker will serve as showrunner.
+According to Deadline, Schapker previously served as an executive producer on Westworld.
+She also worked on Netflix’s Altered Carbon as well as Fringe, Lost, and Almost Human.
+Meanwhile, a release shares that director Renck has “won two Emmys as director and an executive producer for the HBO limited series Chernobyl, the highest-rated TV show ever on IMDb, which earned a total of 19 Emmy Award nominations and 10 Emmy wins.”
 He also directed episodes for shows like Vikings, Bloodline, and Breaking Bad.

 Three-time Academy Award nominee Denis Villeneuve, Academy Award-nominated writer Jon Spaihts, Scott Z. Burns, Mark Friedman and Matthew King will executive produce with Brian Herbert, Byron Merritt and Kim Herbert for the Frank Herbert estate.
 Kevin J. Anderson will co-produce.
 The series is co-produced by HBO Max and Legendary Television with Legendary also producing the film franchise that released its first installment to critical acclaim in October 2021 and garnered six Academy Awards, including Oscar nominations for Best Picture and Best Adapted Screenplay.